 Tips For The Dad-to-be

 - Get your partner to set up the baby’s nursery.
-Although the safe place for the baby in her first six months is your room, you might not get a chance to prepare nursery later.
+Although the safe place for the baby in her first six months is your room, you might not get a chance to prepare a nursery later.
 Setting up now means less worry later.

 - Go with you to sessions and practice relaxation techniques that help to ease labor.
 Practicing these techniques every day before bedtime helps.